Noaaan/MythicMetals/PATCHNOTES.md

 Compat - Added Wormhole Special to Spectrums Titration Barrel (Infused Beverage).

+Major internal repackages.
+If you are making an addon which uses Mythic Metals, please update your compatability.

+Increased the default size of a Banglum Nuke (24 -> 32 blocks radius)

+Increased the vein sizes of Stormyx and End Starrite slightly.

+Increased the bottom spawn range of Aquarium (41 -> 31)

 ### Bug Fixes

 Fixed a bug where the Banglum Nuke would not light with a dispenser on specific sides.